crStiv/midl-js/apps/docs/core/actions/broadcastTransaction.md

 > **broadcastTransaction**(`config`, `txHex`): `Promise`\<`string`\>

 Broadcasts a transaction to the bitcoin network.
-If the transaction is successfully broadcasted, the transaction hash is returned.
+If the transaction is successfully broadcast, the transaction hash is returned.

 ## Import